-Box taps and taper taps fishing tools are two types of attachments that are used in fishing operations to screw into a fish.
-Box types have threads on the ID, which cut threads into the OD of the fish, externally engaging the pipe.
+Die Collars (box taps) and taper taps fishing tools are two types of attachments that are used in fishing operations to screw into a fish.
+Die Collars have threads on the ID, which cut threads into the OD of the fish, externally engaging the pipe.
 Taper types are used to engage the inside of a fish where conventional releasing spears would not be feasible.
 They can be ordered with right-hand or left-hand wickers and the normal taper is ¾” per foot.

-Like taper tap, box taps are sometimes used to retrieve an irregularly sized fish or a fish with an unknown OD.
+Like taper tap, box tap or die collar tools are sometimes used to retrieve an irregularly sized fish or a fish with an unknown OD.
 You do not need to know what kind of threads the fish has because the box tap cuts its own threads.
 However, the fish needs to be stationary for the box tap to be successful.
 Box taps are not typically recommended because they are not releasable.
-For that reason, a safety joint should always be run immediately above a box tap.
+For that reason, a safety joint should always be run immediately above a die collar fishing tool.

 - Trip-in-hole (Tripping Pipe Procedure) to the top of the fish, turn mud pump and circulate any cuttings off the fish.